warner-d-m/warner-d-m.github.io/README.md

 # warner-d-m.github.io
 Tell us about you;

 My name is Matt Warner, I recently completed my master's in Sound and Music Computing at Queen Mary's University of London (within the school of electrical enginnering & computer science) - achieving distinction (70%+).
-Previous to that I completed an MSci in Physics at the same university.
+Previously to that I completed an MSci in Physics at the same university.
 During my free time I enjoy listening to and creating my own music in
 Abeleton

 Talk about why you’d like to move into a career as a web developer;